sts10/tidy/readme.markdown

 ## What is "Efficiency per character" and "Assumed entropy per char" and what's the difference?

-If we take the entropy per word from a list (log<sub>2</sub>(list_length)) and divide it by the length of the **average**-length word on the list, we get a value we might call "efficiency per character".
+If we take the entropy per word from a list (log<sub>2</sub>(list_length)) and divide it by the **average** word length of words on the list, we get a value we might call "efficiency per character".
 This just means that, on average, you get _E_ bits per character typed.

 If we take the entropy per word from a list (log<sub>2</sub>(list_length)) and divide it by the length of the **shortest** word on the list, we get a value we might call "assumed entropy per char" (or character).

-For example, if we're looking at the EFF long list, we see that its' 7,776-words long, so we'd assume an entropy of 12.925 bits per word.
+For example, if we're looking at the EFF long list, we see that it is 7,776-words long, so we'd assume an entropy of log<sub>2</sub>7776 or 12.925 bits per word.
 The average word length is 7.0, so the efficiency is 1.8 bits per character.
 (I got this definition of "efficiency" from [an EFF blog post about their list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases).)
-The shortest word on the list is three letters long, so we'd divide 12.925 by 3 and get an "assumed entropy per character" of about 4.31 bits per character.
+And lastly, the shortest word on the list is three letters long, so we'd divide 12.925 by 3 and get an "assumed entropy per character" of about 4.31 bits per character.

-I contend that this second value in particular may be useful when we ask what the shortest word on a good word list should be.
-There may be an established method for determining what this minimum word length should be, but if there is I don't know about it yet.
+I contend that this "assumed entropy per character" value in particular may be useful when we ask the more theoretical question of "how short should the shortest word on a good word list should be?"
+There may be an established method for determining what this minimum word length should be, but if there is I don't know about it yet!
 Here's the math I've worked out on my own.

 <!-- Consider the story of a user who gets a passphrase compromised of only the shortest words on the list.
 Does this passphrase genuinely have the entropy of `log2(list_length)` per word? -->